Gabby Petito’s father praises TikTok as family hold press conference

 Gabby Petito’s father demands all missing people get same attention as his daughter as he praises TikTok

-‘Not just Gabby deserves this’ sais Joseph Petito
+‘Not just Gabby deserves this’ says Joseph Petito

 The father of Gabby Petito has said he believes that other missing people should get the same attention his daughter did.

-“This awareness should continue for everyone,” said Joseph Petito at a press conference on Tuesday.
+During the intense search for Petito earlier this month, the hashtag #GabbyPetito on TikTok had more than half a billion views, as users shared tips, footage and theories.
+Tip-offs from two TikTok users are thought to have provided key clues about when and how the van life blogger went missing.

+Petito’s body was eventually found on September 19, near the Grand Teton National Park, and her death was later ruled a homicide.

-He praised those on social media, including TikTokers, as well as law enforcement agencies that had worked hard to find Petito, and added “Not just Gabby deserves this [...]
-All the people that are missing and need help deserve this too.”
+Mr Petito praised those on social media as well as law enforcement agencies who had worked hard to find Petito.

+“Social media has been amazing and very influential,” he said, adding: “and to be honest it should continue for other people too, this same type of heightened awareness should be continued for everyone.”

+“I wanna ask everyone to help all of the people that are missing and need help [...] it’s not just Gabby that deserves that.”

 Join our new commenting forum